getlantern/lantern/SPECS.md

 This flexibility can allow for a significant reduction in the amount of data that must be serialized and deserialized to achieve a state synchronization.

+#### Deleting properties

-Note however that while adding a field which is not yet present can be represented in a very small message, removing a field can only be achieved by sending the whole containing object minus the field to be removed.
-In this case, setting the field to something falsy may be a workable alternative, though we may prefer to support something like:
+While adding a field which is not yet present can be represented in a very small message using the method above, removing a field using the method above can only be achieved by sending the whole containing object minus the field to be removed.
+To support this case more efficiently, the following can be used
+instead:

 ```json
 {